jameshsu1125/2021-ausu-laptop-ces/readme.md

 	</div>
 </div>
 <script>
-// The Dom will re-append by Asus server.
+// The Dom will re-append by server-side.
 It have to load after html document loaded. document.addEventListener('DOMContentLoaded', function () {
 	var s = document.createElement('script');
 	s.type = 'text/javascript';